hunter-ht-2018/ptfuzzer/README.md

 * e.g. python ./bin/ptfuzzer.py "-i ./test/in -o ./test/out" "./test/readelf -a"
 * Please refer to ptfuzzer/afl-pt/doc/ if you need more information and about AFL arguements

-## config
+## Config
-You can edit a config file named ptfuzzer.conf to control the branch collection stratagy used.
-You can put ptfuzzer.conf in the current working directory or /etc/.
+You can edit a config file to control the runtime parameters of ptfuzzer.
+The config file must be named ptfuzzer.conf, and it can be put in the current working directory or /etc/.
 Here is an example:
 ```
 #BRANCH_MODE=TNT_MODE
 BRANCH_MODE=TIP_MODE
+MEM_LIMIT=100            # afl -m argument
+PERF_AUX_BUFFER_SIZE=32  # the size of buffer used to store PT packets.
 ```
+*BRANCH_MODE* controls the methods ptfuzzer used to collect branch information.
 In TIP_MODE, only the far control flow change encoded in the TIP packets are recorded, while TNT_MODE also includes the conditional branch encoded in the TNT packets.

+*MEM_LIMIT* controls the memory limits used for the target program.
+It is the "-m" arguments passed to afl.

+*PERF_AUX_BUFFER_SIZE* controls the size of buffer ptfuzzer allocates for storing PT packest.
+The PT packets may be truncated if the buffer size is not big enough.